 Languages Used on Labels

-32 countries come under the legislation – the 27 member states of the EU, plus Iceland, Liechtenstein, Norway, the UK, and Switzerland are included as part of the single market.
-The cosmetic labelling laws require that certain information on a label has to be translated into the language(s) of the country where it is sold.
-The information that must be translated is:
+Thirty-two countries come under the legislation – the 27 member states of the EU, plus Iceland, Liechtenstein, Norway, the UK, and Switzerland.
+The cosmetic labelling laws require that certain information on a label has to be in the official language(s) of the country where sold.

 So, for example, products sold in the UK and Ireland must have the above information in English.
 Likewise, products sold in Greece must be in Greek, and Switzerland requires French, German and Italian.

 Ingredients in a product have to be listed using their “International Nomenclature of Cosmetics Ingredients” (INCI) names.
-Therefore, the ingredient names used will be the same, no matter where the product is being sold in the EU.
+Therefore, no matter where in Europe the product is sold, the ingredient names will be the same.

 Reporting Non-Compliant Cosmetics in the UK

-If you think a cosmetic product being sold on the UK market is fake or not compliant with the law in some way, you can report it to Trading Standards via Citizens Advice.
+If you think a cosmetic product offered on the UK market is fake or not compliant with the law in some way, you can report it to Trading Standards via Citizens Advice.

-Trading Standards is the organisation responsible for enforcement in the UK and the Citizens Advice provides help on a wide range of consumer issues.
-However, you cannot contact Trading Standards direct and have to go via Citizens’ Advice, who will pass your complaint on to Trading Standards.
+Trading Standards is the organisation responsible for enforcement in the UK.
+The Citizens Advice provides help on a wide range of consumer issues.
+However, you cannot contact Trading Standards direct.
+You must contact Citizens’ Advice, who will then pass your complaint to Trading Standards.

 England and Wales: Contact Citizens’ Advice by telephone on 0808 223 1133 (freephone), online chat, or by completing an online form.
 Website: https://www.citizensadvice.org.uk/consumer/get-more-help/report-to-trading-standards/

 Northern Ireland: Contact Advice NI on 0808 802 0020 (freephone).
 Website: https://www.nidirect.gov.uk/contacts/contacts-az/advice-ni